qikyo/hkyoxo/README.md

 #1 rufus shinra fan lalala I LOVE YOU MR PRESIDENT

-i love hsr, niji jp, ff7, deathnote, vkei and more more more hehehaha wahahahaa
+i love hsr, niji jp, ff7, deathnote, vkei, funger and more more more hehehaha wahahahaa

 whoever keep on unfollowing me i will find all of you. slash threat.